Tama Talum prosecution

-The Tama Talum prosecution, known in Taiwan as the Wang Guanglu case (王光祿案 (Wáng Guānglù àn)), is a controversial criminal case in Taiwan involving the prosecution of Tama Talum, a Bunun Aborigine, for possession of an illegal firearm and poaching.
+The Tama Talum Judicial Case, known in Taiwan as the Wang Guanglu case (王光祿案 (Wáng Guānglù àn)), is a controversial criminal case in Taiwan involving the prosecution of Tama Talum, a Bunun Aborigine, for possession of an illegal firearm and poaching.
 Talum was convicted in 2015 and sentenced to three and a half years in prison.
 Following a ruling by the Council of Grand Justices which did not acquit Talum, Talum was pardoned by President Tsai Ing-wen.
 The case has sparked protests and much discussion of indigenous rights in Taiwan.

 Case history

 2013 arrest

 In July 2013 Tama Talum – also known by his Chinese name Wang Guanglu (王光祿 (Wáng Guānglù, Ông Kong-lo̍k)) – a 54-year-old man from the Bunun tribe, went hunting in the mountains in Taitung County to obtain meat for his elderly mother.
 After killing a Formosan serow and a Reeve's muntjac, Talum was arrested for violation of the Controlling Guns, Ammunition and Knives Act as the shotgun he was carrying was not "home-made" (the act provides exceptions for Aborigines with home-made weapons).
 He was also charged with violation of the Wildlife Conservation Act as his hunt was deemed to fall outside permitted ceremonial activities.
 Talum did not deny the facts of the case, but maintained that his actions were not illegal.
 Aboriginal and human rights groups protested that hunting is an integral part of Bunun culture, and that Talum was being prosecuted for a "filial act" (i.e. hunting to provide meat for his elderly mother).